-Thank you for your interest in these posts, (Support Workers (Specialist Refuges)
+Thank you for your interest in this post (Assistant Support Workers - Specialist Refuges) within nia.

 This application pack includes

 - Information for applicants

 - About nia

 - Advert

 - More about this post

 - Job Profile

 - Person Specification

 If you are interested in applying for the job, please download an application form.
 When completing it please relate your application to the requirements stated in the person specification, as shortlisting for interview is dependent on the extent to which your application matches these.